Falling Film Chiller

 A cousin who was a brewer presented him with the fact that until then beer worts had to be cooled in a shallow vessel (cool ship) and stirred during a whole night—a process that easily took 8 hours.
 Worse, the continuous exposure of the worts to the air resulted often in unwanted inoculation and infected beer.
 Yet exposure was mandatory because beer yeasts need oxygen at the outset of fermentation.
 Therefore, the wort needs to be well aerated.

 Baudelot envisaged a fine double copper sheet overlaying copper tubes (first cylindrical, later elliptical in cross-section) wherein cold water (spring water or icewater) ran countercurrent to the worts.
 The worts were collected on top of the cooler in shallow tray, and then finely dispersed, flowing over outside of the copper sheets, which were being being cooled internally.
 In this way, cooling took place in less than a quarter of the original time needed, limiting exposure to contaminating microbes, while aeration was assured.
 Hot wort flowed like an undulating waterfall down the exterior of the cooler, emerging cool and aerated at the bottom.
 It was a massive improvement that led to beer of much better quality and stability.

 Falling Film Chiller advantages

-- Industrial water chiller completely made of stainless steel, also for salt water
+Made entirely of stainless steel, it's also suitable for salt water.

 What are Industrial Water Chillers?

-- Industrial water chiller for capacities from 10 kW to 10,000 kW
+Our industrial water chillers range from 10 kW to 10,000 kW in capacity.

-- All stainless steel materials, from AISI304 up to titanium, 254-SMO, Duplex etc.
+We use only the highest-quality stainless steel materials, from AISI304 to titanium, 254-SMO, Duplex, and more.